 “There’s a baseline inflammation,” Stanley Szefler, MD, Director of our Pediatric Asthma Research Program and one of the nation’s foremost pediatric asthma experts.
 “The lungs take a hit during an exacerbation, and often they don’t fully recover.
 That can affect lung development in kids.”

 And when not well controlled, repeated attacks may contribute to further reduced lung function.
 A recent study published in the New England Journal of Medicine found that 75% of more than 1,000 children ages 5 to 11 developed lower-than-normal lung function by adulthood.
-And 11 percent of them had lung function equivalent to that of chronic pulmonary obstructive disease — a condition most often associated with lifelong cigarette smoking.
+And 11% of them had lung function equivalent to that of chronic pulmonary obstructive disease — a condition most often associated with lifelong cigarette smoking.

 “Your mid-20s are peak lung function,” says Robin Deterding, MD, Medical Director of our Breathing Institute.
 “After that, there’s a natural decline.”